31 Best Gluten-Free Restaurants in San Francisco in 2026

 More Culinary Experiences in San Francisco

-If you're more into eating than prepping, food tours in San Francisco are a fantastic way to explore the best gluten-free SF hotspots.
-These guided walks through neighborhoods like the Mission or North Beach introduce you to tucked-away bakeries, vibrant farmers markets and local eateries that cater to gluten-free foodies.
+If you're more into eating than prepping, taking a food tour in San Francisco is a fantastic way to explore the best gluten-free SF hotspots.
+These guided walks introduce you to tucked-away bakeries, vibrant farmers markets and local eateries that cater to gluten-free foodies.

 You’ll leave with a full stomach and a list of new go-to spots.
 Whether you're picking up a whisk or wandering through the city's culinary pockets, San Francisco is full of flavorful ways to keep your gluten-free lifestyle exciting.